Aevarkan/WorldEdit-BE-Docs/docs/usage/regions/region_operations.md

 The flip command flips your builds in a direction of your choice around you (`;flip [-ows] [direction: Direction]`).
 The flags here do the same things as the ones for `;rotate`.

+## Scaling

+The scale command increases the size of the region in your selection (`;scale [-ows] (<scale>|<scaleXZ> <scaleY>|<scaleX> <scaleY> <scaleZ>)`).
+Note that it doesn't take into account the shape of blocks.

 ## Lines, Walls, and Faces

 The `;line`, `;walls` and `;faces` commands are all simple commands that only need a pattern to work, but are also affected by the global mask.
 They all do what they say. `;line` makes a line from the first to the second position, `;walls` makes walls around the selection, and `;faces` surrounds the selection with an outline (like `;walls`, but with a floor and ceiling).

+## Curves

+The `;curve` command acts like the `;line` command.
+Except you can define as many points as you want to make a path of blocks going through all of them.
+This command is special because you need to be in convex selection mode, via `;sel convex`, to set these points.
+The first selection point for the first point, and the second selection point for every point after that.

+## Paths

+The `;path` command is similar to the `;curve` command, but instead of just placing blocks, it copies a structure along the curve!
+The space between each copy can also be adjusted.
+For example, `;path 10` pastes down a structure every 10 blocks along the curve.

 ## Hollowing